-- Parents who have established a savings vehicle and contribute regularly to that vehicle for one or more of their kids with intent to pay for their child’s college/higher education
+- Parents who have established a savings vehicle.
+They contribute regularly to that vehicle for one or more of their kids with intent to pay for their child’s college/higher education

-- Parents who have no savings vehicle – either due to the inability to put away or, because they may feel that it makes their children less apt to appreciate the effort it took to save
+- Parents who have no savings vehicle.
+Perhaps they can’t put away or, they feel that it makes their children less apt to appreciate the effort it took to save

-- Parents who have established the need for a vehicle and intend to help their children put away, perhaps not fully fund their college but contribute either half or close to to assist them as much as they can
+- Parents who have established the need for a vehicle and intend to help their children put away.
+They won’t fully fund, but they will assist their kids in saving something to help them later on.

 With that in mind, sometimes starting a college fund can be daunting.
 Many people don’t know where to start.
 They may assume that they can’t afford to put away.
 Others might just need that gentle push to get started.